 - Toppings of your choice e.g. sliced tomatoes, mushrooms, peppers, courgettes, sweetcorn

-- Put the self-raising flour in a bowl and stir in the yoghurt, first with a fork and then bring together to form a dough with your hands and knead lightly.
+- Put the self-raising flour in a bowl and stir in the yogurt, first with a fork and then bring together to form a dough with your fingertips and knead lightly.

 - Turn out the dough on a lightly floured surface and divide the dough into 8 pieces.

 - Roll out each piece into a circle about 15 cm and place on a baking sheet.

 - Blitz the tomatoes in a food processor or with a stick blender, then add the tomato purée and oregano.

 - Spoon one dessert spoon of sauce onto the base and spread evenly.

 - Top with a little mozzarella and then your chosen topping.

 Cook in a preheated oven at 220°C for 8-10 minutes.